California Dreamin'

 Fortunately, from the combined contributions of my parents, my aunt and uncle, and a part of my savings, we were able to scrape off the required funds for me to go.

 Our destination was, of course, not the California of my childhood dreams.
-But by this time, I was already a young adult and interested to see other places aside from this state.
+But by this time, I was already a young adult and interested to see more places aside from this state.
 The good news was that after the official tour in the East Coast, my friend, who was the stage manager, planned on stopping over Los Angeles to spend a week with her aunt and cousins and she invited me to come along (my aunt's family had since moved from Sacramento to Vancouver, otherwise, I would have visited them).
 I would, after all, be able to see California!

 Our East Coast trip was a mix of work and leisure.
-We spent a lot of time preparing for each performance, taking care of logistical arrangements, and doing a couple of courtesy calls in New York - one at the Philippine Consulate, and the other to the Jesuits at Fordham University (the university I attended in Manila is run by the Jesuits).
+We spent a lot of time preparing for each performance, taking care of logistical and production arrangements, and doing a couple of courtesy calls in New York - one at the Philippine Consulate, and the other to the Jesuits at Fordham University (the university I attended in Manila is run by the Jesuits).
 But we were also treated to a few fun times – an after-show party at the Philippine Consulate, welcome dinners given by the Filipino community, city tours conducted by our sponsors, visits to a few tourist attractions in between performances, a couple of Broadway shows, and downtown outings with new friends.
 But all that is for another story.
 That was the work part – the official theatre tour.

 Even household chores like vacuuming, loading the dishwasher, and doing my own laundry and ironing were exciting for me because in the Philippines, those were not part of my daily life.
 We were not rich, but we were comfortable enough to have helpers at home who did all those for us.
 I wasn’t sure if my friend’s aunt was thrilled that we were doing chores at her house, for we probably created more work for her rather than actually helped.